Buffalo Trace Distillery

 From 1981 to 1992 he served as Director of New Products, National Sales Manager and, eventually, Vice President of Sales and Marketing with Sazerac.

 Brown left Sazerac and joined Brown-Forman (no relation) as Senior Vice President and COO of the Select Brands Group for two years.
-He then spent the next three years as President of the Advancing Markets Group with responsibility for the development of new markets for Jack Daniel's around the world.
+He then spent the next three years as President of the Advancing Markets Group, before returning to Sazerac in June 1997 in his current role.

 Brown holds an MBA from Tulane University in New Orleans.
 He and his wife Jane have two sons, Thomas and Sam.

 1971 - Pub business in the U.K.

 1980 - Field Sales Manager; H.P.
 Bulmer (USA)